fabrylab/clickpoints/docs/tutorial_tracking.rst

    .. note::

         Reference to images and video is stored relative as long a the files reside parallel or below in the path tree.
-        If the files reside above or on a different branch, drive, or network location, the absolut path is stored.
+        If the files reside above or on a different branch, drive, or network location, the absolute path is stored.

 3. Define Marker types
 **********************